-Arguably the most important reason to start a freelance business while you’re still working, you’re going to be getting a lot of experience very quickly – and you’ll be honing your abilities under circumstances that are within your control.
+Arguably the most important reason to start a freelance business while you’re still working, you’re going to be getting a lot of experience very quickly – you’ll be discovering your strengths and honing your skills under circumstances that are within your control.
 You’re not under the gun to immediately take on an overwhelming number of clients.
 Instead, you can focus on delivering very high quality work on a small number of projects that’ll help you continue to get better at your profession.

 As a writer, I know the importance of keeping up with trends and regularly practicing my abilities.
 Whether I’m writing for my own website or for a freelance client project, I get to go through the exercises I want to continue to get better at, on a daily basis.
 By freelancing my services, I’m getting paid by others to improve my skills.

 While researchers have never agreed upon a set number of hours of practice needed in order to become an expert on any subject, the more time you spend perfecting your skills and developing your own personal style, the better.
 A recent study at Princeton showed the amount of deliberate practice one gets may not correlate as closely with performance, as previously thought.
 Nevertheless, you'll undoubtedly experience immense benefits from working on your favorite skills.

 From Michael Jordan to Bill Gates, they became extraordinary at what they do, not because they put in an incredible amount of time into practicing, but because they cared deeply about improving their abilities and being the best.